florianmorath/ASL_project/scripts/README.md

   7. Deallocate VMs

 - **aggregation scripts**: *aggregate_<mem/mw>_data.py* \
-  Aggregation of middleware data workers as follows: For every request the Log4j library writes a new line into a csv-file which contains the request type, all timestamps and the current queue length.
+  Aggregation of middleware data works as follows: For every request the Log4j library writes a new line into a csv-file which contains the request type, all timestamps and the current queue length.
 After the middleware is shut down, the Python mw aggregation script is executed on the cluster.
 It removes the reuqests in the warm-up and cool-down phase based on the timestamps, then it aggregates the data by taking the mean over the computed time intervals, the queue lengths and counting the total number of requests.
 The output file is a csv file.

   Aggregation of memtier data works as follows: Every second Memtier prints a line with the current statistics about the throughput and latency of requests.
 The first and last 10 lines are ignored because of the warum-up and cool-down phase.
 The other lines are parsed and aggregated by taking the mean over the metrics.
 The output file is a json file.